palantirnet/drupal-skeleton/README.dist.md

   ```
 3. You will be prompted for the administration password on your host machine
 4. Log in to the virtual machine (the VM): `vagrant ssh`
-5. From within the VM, build and install the Drupal site: `phing build install migrate`
+5. From within the VM, build and install the Drupal site: `phing install migrate`
 1. Visit your site at [your-project.local](http://your-project.local)

 ## How do I work on this?